BAC TSR-2: Design

-According to the Flight Envelope diagram, TSR2 was capable of sustained cruise at Mach 2.05 at altitudes between 37000 ft and 51000 ft and had a dash speed of Mach 2.35 (with a limiting leading-edge temperature of 140 °C).
+According to the Flight Envelope diagram, TSR-2 was capable of sustained cruise at Mach 2.05 at altitudes between 37000 ft and 51000 ft and had a dash speed of Mach 2.35 (with a limiting leading-edge temperature of 140 °C).

 The aircraft featured some extremely sophisticated avionics for navigation and mission delivery, which would also prove to be one of the reasons for the spiralling costs of the project.
 Some features, such as forward looking radar (FLR) and side-looking radar for navigational fixing, only became commonplace on military aircraft years later.
 These features allowed for an innovative autopilot system which, in turn, enabled long distance terrain-following sorties as crew workload and pilot input had been greatly reduced.

 "The practical solution of appointing one prime contractor to manage the whole programme with sub-contractors operating under strictly controlled and disciplined conditions was, if considered at all, waived aside."

 — Wing Commander R.P.
 Beamont, the first TSR-2 pilot.

 There were considerable problems with realising the design.
 Some contributing manufacturers were employed directly by the Ministry rather than through BAC, leading to communication difficulties and further cost overruns.
 Equipment, an area in which BAC had autonomy, would be supplied by the Ministry from "associate contractors", although the equipment would be designed and provided by BAC, subject to ministry approval.
 The overall outlay of funds made it the largest aircraft project in Britain to date.

 Unlike most previous projects, there were to be no prototypes.
 Under the "development batch" procedure pioneered by the Americans (and also used by English Electric for the Lightning), there would instead be a development batch of nine airframes, to be built using production jigs.
 (Note: In terms of construction, there had been a large pre-emptive investment in tooling, on the assumption that production numbers would definitely be built, however, in terms of flight-testing and systems integration, the first series TSR-2s were considered development prototypes.)
 The choice of proceeding to production tooling turned out to be another source of delay, with the first aircraft having to adhere to strict production standards or deal with the bureaucracy of attaining concessions to allow them to exhibit differences from later airframes.
 Four years into the project, the first few airframes had effectively become prototypes in all but name, exhibiting a succession of omissions from the specification and differences from the intended pre-production and production batches.